tetracorp/k240/docs/_posts/2020-02-29-development.md

 work on _BSS Jane Seymour_ (also called _Spacewrecked_).

-The game setting was soon changed from fantasy to futuristic in order to replace ground units with spaceships, in order to avoid the challenge of writing unit pathfinding code and make unit movement more dynamic (although the final game would feature ground units with terrain and pathfinding anyway).
+The game setting was soon changed from fantasy to futuristic in order to replace ground units with spaceships, avoiding the challenge of writing unit pathfinding code and making unit movement more dynamic (although the final game would feature ground units with terrain and pathfinding anyway).
 The game was given a working title of _World_, and by early August 1990 a roughly 100-page specification had been written.
 It was initially designed with a top-down view,